The Cost of Bed Bug Extermination

 Bed bugs — tiny insects which feed exclusively on blood — aren't picky about where they live.
 They don't need to eat for months at a time, resulting in resilient little creatures which thrive in environments like hotel rooms or dormitories, and are happy to come along for a ride in your luggage as well.
 Once these bugs have taken up residence in your bedroom, they're difficult to find and remove.

 Nationally, the average cost for bed bug extermination ranges between $320 and $400.
 Pricing will vary based on your geographic location, the severity of the bed bug infestation, the number of rooms affected, and what type of treatment is required to eliminate the little pests.
 Pest control pros may charge for bed bug treatment by the square footage of the property to be treated, at a flat fee per room, or by the hour of labor.

 Several factors can affect the average cost of a professional bed bug extermination.
-This includes the number of rooms affected, severity of infestation, amount of furniture, cleanliness of the area and the construction of the home or office.
-Most pest control professionals do a walk-through before providing a quote so they can assess the space, recommend the right treatment and price accordingly.
+This includes the number of rooms affected, the severity of the infestation, the amount of furniture, the cleanliness of the area, and the construction of the home or office.
+Most pest control professionals do a walk-through before providing a quote so they can assess the space, recommend the right treatment, and price accordingly.

 The more, and larger, the rooms that need treatment, the more you'll spend on bed bug extermination.
 Pest control professionals may charge a set rate per room, plus the cost of materials.
 They may charge a higher rate for the same size room if any other factors — like infestation severity and clutter — come into play.

 Severity of Infestation